evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 <!-- What's been learned and what's the next step -->
 ## Conclusion & Future Work

+Ultimately, we learned how to implement an incrementally learning system that can continuously improve its classification results.
+During our implementation, we were educated on the specifics of the ruby language as well as Bayesian filtering calculations.
+A naive Bayes classifier takes a bags of words that have been classified into a specific category, then separates and organizes the unique words into a database containing the frequency that each word has appeared in each category.
+From this collection, any new bag of words can be queried by word to perform a classification of the entire text.
+Spam filtering is possible in this way.

+Future work includes adding classifiers to the pipeline so that emails can be classified using DKIM signature verification, reverse DNS lookup (PTR records), plain text and HTML combination, and location based classification.
+Once these modifications have been made, we believe that the accuracy of Karat Sleuth's spam classification can be improved to such an extent that application deployment will be possible.

 <!-- Team members and their contribution to the project -->
 ## Remarks